tterrag131/Charge-ML/README.md

 ## Features

 - Data loading and preprocessing from CSV files
+- SARIMA predictive modeling for hevially seasonal data and more attribute based time series data logging and predictons
 - Advanced feature engineering including time-based, holiday, and seasonal features
 - Historical data analysis for specific dates and time periods
 - Day-of-week and monthly average calculations
-- Machine learning model (Random Forest) for prediction
+- Machine learning model (Random Forest & SARIMA) for prediction
 - Combination of traditional and ML-based prediction methods
 - Visualization of predictions and feature importance
+- Includes inputs from other predictive sources such as ALPS

 ## Requirements